 ✓ An increase in the cap of severance pay for an employee who works for an uninterrupted period of 20 years;

 ✓ Clarifications on payment in lieu of advance notice; and

 ✓ An addition of 15% interest on the amount due where an employer defaults on payments owed to an employee under the Labour Protection Act.

-We at Mahanakorn Partners Group provide legal defence in every instance of labour disputes, including but not limited to:
+We at Mahanakorn Partners Group provide legal defense in every instance of labour disputes, including but not limited to:

 - Employment agreements

 - Severance pay

 - Notice periods